 - To undock (float or untab) a Document window from a group of windows, drag the window’s tab out of the group.

-In Photoshop you can also choose Window > Arrange > Float in Window to float a single Document window, or Window > Arrange > Float All In Windows to float all of the Document windows at once.
-See tech note kb405298 for more information.
+You can also choose Window > Arrange > Float in Window to float a single Document window, or Window > Arrange > Float All In Windows to float all of the Document windows at once.

 To dock a Document window to a separate group of Document windows, drag the window into the group.